MediaArea/MediaConch/StyleGuide.md

 MediaArea’s regularly released source codes will be developed within a modularized architecture in order to create an unrestricted atmosphere for the improvement of the project’s maintainability and assembly.
 Conforming to this development technique and creating distinct, interchangeable modules will allow the software, and its corresponding open source community, to remain sustainable in its growth and facilitate ongoing collaborative feedback throughout the development phase.
 Each module will have a documented interface (API) that defines its function and interactive nature within the software.

-The construct and eventual structure of modularity within this project will be key to the health and sustainability of the project’s potential success as a fully integrated Conformance Checker.
+The construct and eventual structure of modularity within this project will be key to the health and sustainability of the project’s potential success as a fully integrated implementation checker.
 The regular release of source code for this project, built within this architecture, will enable better feedback and issue tracking from both users and memory institutions utilizing the software.

 ### Deployment

-MediaArea will develop a Conformance Checker that is designed to allow for deployment in the five following types of infrastructures and environments:
+MediaArea will develop a implementation checker that is designed to allow for deployment in the five following types of infrastructures and environments:

 - PreForma’s website
 - Within an evaluation framework